 Q: Is the Cisco NAC agent available on all operating systems?

-A: No, the Cisco NAC Agent is only available on Windows XP, Windows Vista, and Windows 7.
-Windows 8 is not supported for the Cisco NAC Agent at this time.
+A: No, the Cisco NAC Agent is only available on Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10.

 Q: Can I remove the Cisco NAC Agent?